neurobin/rnm/rnm.md

 #THINGS TO CARE

 1. All options should always be separated by space.
 For Example: *-vy* won't mean two option *-v* and *-y*, rather it will mean a single option *-vy*.
-2. Any argument with *-* at beginning will be treated as an option and produce error if invalid.
+2. Any dangling argument with *-* at beginning will be treated as an option and produce error if invalid.
 3. If filename/path argument may include *-* at the beginning, use *--* to make all the arguments after this option as paths/names (not options).
 6. If you run `rnm . -ns something` or `rnm ./ -ns something`, your current directory will be renamed (be careful).
 6. This is a dangerous tool like `rm`, so use with care.
 If you make a mistake and do some unwanted rename, run `rnm -u` to undo (before running any more **rnm** command).